Section508Coordinators/TrustedTester5.1/Documents/alternate.md

     -   User controls to modify colors and text appearance

-3. The alternate version(s) does not need to reside within the scope of conformance, or even on the same web site, as long as it is as freely available as the non-conforming version.
+3. An alternate version does not need to reside within the scope of conformance, or even on the same web site, as long as it is as freely available as the non-conforming version.
 For this test process, scope of testing is limited to alternatives that are available on a desktop computer.
 Alternate versions do not include mobile applications that can only be accessed on a mobile device.

 If there is only one version of content, the result for the following test ID(s) is **DOES NOT APPLY**: 1.A to 1.E.